umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/ab-testing/finish-an-ab-test.md

 You can decide to finish an A/B test at any time.
 Normally, you would end a test if it has been running long enough and enough data to gain enough confidence is collected.

-uMS lets you know when the collected data is statistically significant.
+Umbraco Engage lets you know when the collected data is statistically significant.
 The same applies to when not enough data is collected.

 <div align="left">